Lodger (Finnish band): History

-Style
+Musical Style

 Lodger's lyrics are often cynical and nihilistic; their discography includes such titles as "I Love Death" which details the drudgery in life of the average person and "God Has Rejected the Western World", an anthem decrying the superficiality of western society.
 Their unabashed attitude is most apparent in their music videos, which prominently features smoking, drinking, sex, masturbation, rape and death.

 In Low Blue Flame, the same cynical style was applied to biblical figures.
 For instance, Song of Job is a written monologue by the titular character from the Book of Job.